-A strategist at heart, a litigator by trade, an experienced, and neutral trusted partner in helping protect your IP rights
+A strategist at heart, a litigator by trade, an experienced neutral, and a trusted partner in helping protect your IP rights

 More than four decades of experience in commercial, antitrust, unfair competition, and intellectual property litigation, appeals, and rights development and management.